saeedshirani/ETL-Process-on-Pandemic-Data/README.md

 # COVID-19 Data ETL Project

 This project aims to establish a robust Extract, Transform, and Load (ETL) process for handling COVID-19 data sourced from [Our World in Data](https://ourworldindata.org/covid-deaths).
 As the volume of COVID-19 data continues to expand over time, traditional spreadsheet platforms become unsuitable for managing and analyzing such data.
 Thus, the decision was made to create a dedicated database for COVID-19 data management.
+This dataset exclusively comprises data pertaining to countries with populations exceeding 10 million.

 ## Objective